Introducing South Africa

 -Have a drink in the sunshine on Durban's Golden Mile.

 -Ride a cable car to the top of Table Mountain for spectacular views of Cape Town.

 -Go wine tasting in the vineyards of Stellenbosch and the Cape Winelands.

 -Learn to surf in Coffee Bay.

 -Go shark cage diving in Gansbaai.

 Getting to South Africa

-Direct flights to South Africa from the US are gruellingly long, and are generally available from Atlanta, New York, and Washington DC.
+Direct flights to South Africa from the US are long, but are generally available from Atlanta, New York, and Washington DC.
 Flights to South Africa from the UK and Europe are more plentiful.
-Unfortunately, because of the long distance from both Europe and North America, flights to South Africa are rarely cheap.
-Most flights to South Africa land at OR Tambo International Airport in Johannesburg, but there are some direct flights to Cape Town from Europe.
-Get more information on South Africa Airports.
+Unfortunately, because of the relatively long distance from both Europe and North America, flights to South Africa are rarely cheap.
+Most flights to South Africa land at OR Tambo International Airport in Johannesburg, but there are some direct flights to Cape Town.

 Country of My Skull by Antjie Krog, The Long Walk to Freedom by Nelson Mandela, Cry the Beloved Country by Alan Paton, The Power of One by Bryce Courtenay, and Ways of Dying by Zakes Mda.